eisenzopf/redactomatic/README.md

 ```

 **Example token-map (JSON)**
-Token maps are very like anon-maps but are used to map non-native entity labels for anonymization.
-They are typically used anonymize data that has come from programs other than redactomatic.
+Token maps are very like anon-maps but are used to map entity labels that are not in the correct Redactomatic format for anonymization.
+They are typically used to anonymize data that has come from programs other than redactomatic.
 In the example input text below a different redaction algorithm has labelled ZIP codes using XML labels.

 ```
 My mother's ZIP code is <ZIP\/>